yvesmango/7020-customer-segmentation/isochrone_map1.md

 ## 6. A new method of generating isochrones

 For this part, I will you through the new method step by step.
-In this example, we will work only with the 20 minute readius which we will assgin to variable `buffer_val`
+In this example, we will work only with the 20 minute readius which we will assign to variable `trip_time`

 The `buffer` function essentially thickens the node depending on the value (integer) we give it.
 The larger the value, the thicker our nodes become.